bigcharinthon/ecommerce-sales-analysis/README.md

 A small number of products contribute a large proportion of total revenue, indicating revenue concentration.

 **Business Implication:**
-These products should be prioritized for inventory planning, marketing campaigns, and promotional strategies.
+Product performance should be evaluated using multiple factors, such as sales volume, revenue, profit margin, and the impact of promotional activities, rather than relying on a single metric.

 ---